-Show village, built in the 18th century, on the Beaulieu river with a pub, hotel and museum.
+Buckler's Hard is a show village, built in the 18th century, on the Beaulieu river with a pub, hotel and museum.
 There is also a riverside walk to Beaulieu village.
-Buckler's Hard was at one time a port and shipbuilding community, where many of the Royal Navy's ships began life.
-It is part of the Beaulieu Estate.
+Buckler's Hard was at one time a busy port and shipbuilding community, where many of the Royal Navy's ships began life.
+It also had a role in the preparations for D-Day during the Second World War.
+Buckler's Hard is part of the Beaulieu Estate.

 Famous 19th century sailing ship, built in Dumbarton in 1869, which was the fastest ship of her time and is the world's only surviving tea-clipper.
 Carefully restored after a disastrous fire, Cutty Sark has been raised about 10 feet (3+ metres) so that you can walk right underneath her copper-bottomed hull.
 On deck and below are fascinating displays and accounts of the ship's history and life on board.